cloud-walker/react-depree/readme.md

 # 🦚 React Depree

+> :warning: this project has been archived, use better solutions, like https://mswjs.io/!

 An idea to write "side-effect free" react components, enabling clean dependency injection on every level of the components tree!

 The package exposes a provider component and a hook, thats all, with these 2 constructs you can write every function component / hook without directly polluting them with side-effects!